All articles

 - Silences ‘food noise’: Tirzepatide influences the part of your brain that controls appetite to reduce food focused thoughts.
 [1]

-Mounjaro’s dual action makes it more effective for weight loss than semaglutide (e.g Ozempic, Wegovy), which only activates GLP-1 receptors.
+Mounjaro’s dual action makes it more effective for weight loss than semaglutide (e.g. Ozempic, Wegovy), which only activates GLP-1 receptors.
 [2] A major study showed that tirzepatide users lost 20.9% of their weight in 72 weeks when combined with diet and exercise changes.
 [3]

 Common Mounjaro side effects

-Side effects are most common when starting tirzepatide but tend to improve over time for most people.
-The most common side effects of tirzepatide for weight loss include:
+The most common side effects of tirzepatide for weight loss are:

 - Nausea (up to 33.3%)